Paigej/portfolio-site/src/data/about.md

 # Intro

-I am a UX Designer, maker, skier, coffee addict, video game enthusiast, and a huge proponent of sweatpants.
+I am a UX Designer, maker, skier, coffee lover, video game enthusiast, and a huge proponent of sweatpants.
 I love finding joy in the people that I'm surrounded by, and trying to bring that same joy to others.
 I live everyday striving to find what I have to offer the people around me and how I can live that out.

 # Currently